hychen39/plsqlprac/fund/Fund_10.md

 Create a stored procedure named `add_score` that takes three parameters: `stu_id`, `subject`, and `score`.
 The stored procedure should insert a new record into the student_scores table.
 The procedure should check the `score` parameter to ensure it is between 0 and 100.
-If the `score` is not within the valid range, the procedure should raise an custom application error.
+If the `score` is outside the valid range, the procedure should raise a custom application error.
 Use the error code -20001 and the error message  `Invalid score` for the custom error.

 For example, the following call to `add_score` should insert a new record into the student_scores table: